Thorpe Island

 Thorpe Island is one of the middle islands of the Family Islands group within the locality of Dunk in the Cassowary Coast Region, Queensland.
 Australia.
+It is also known as Timana Island.
 It is about 15 km east of Tully Heads.
-It is also known as Timana Island.

 In 1770 Captain James Cook discovered The Family Group of Islands.
 The largest he named "The Father Isle" and titled it Dunk Island, the second-largest he named "The Mother Isle", now Bedarra Island, and the smallest islands were the children: Timana Island the baby, the Twins and the triplets.